Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-02-Designing-Algorithms/Section-03-Pseudocode-and-Flowcharts/index.md

     FOR EACH character IN password DO
         IF character is uppercase letter THEN
             SET hasUpper = true
+        END IF
-        ELSE IF character is lowercase letter THEN
+        IF character is lowercase letter THEN
             SET hasLower = true
+        END IF
-        ELSE IF character is digit THEN
+        IF character is digit THEN
             SET hasDigit = true
+        END IF
-        ELSE IF character is special symbol THEN
+        IF character is special symbol THEN
             SET hasSpecial = true
         END IF
     END FOR